SkySingh04/Keploy-VsCode-Extension-Alpha/README.md

 ## Extension Settings

 HeyKeploy doesn't add any custom settings to Visual Studio Code at the moment.

-## Known Issues

-Currently, there are no known issues with HeyKeploy.
-If you encounter any issues or have suggestions for improvement, please don't hesitate to [open an issue](https://github.com/Akash-Singh04/heykeploy/issues) on GitHub.

-## Release Notes

-### 1.0.0

-- Initial release of HeyKeploy.
-- Added functionality to display the latest Keploy version in the sidebar.

-### 1.0.1

-- Fixed minor bugs and improved performance.

 ## Following Extension Guidelines